Meet Our Team

 Operations Director

-In his role as Operations Director, Tom works with the Directors of the Mentorship, Support Services, and Employment Partner programs as well as the day-to-day operations of The Redemption Project and keeps the organization up-to-date on the latest technology.
+In his role as Operations Director, Tom works with the Mentorship, Support, and Employment Directors as well as the day-to-day operations of The Redemption Project, and keeps the organization up-to-date on the latest technology.
 He also strives to keep in contact with many of our ‘Fellows’.

 Tom has over 30 years of experience in the field of technology as well as a Master’s Degree in Software Engineering from the University of St. Thomas.
 He was also previously incarcerated at the Federal Medical Center in Rochester, MN.
 It was there that he became a proud graduate of TRP’s Virtues for Success class.
 Having experienced the power of redemption and taking responsibility for one’s actions himself, Tom is driven to help other incarcerated individuals who want to be positive members of their community.
 Oh, and he has a great singing voice too!